Dr Wealth

 1) What’s your time horizon?

 The SSB’s return increases the longer you hold it.
-To unlock the full 3.26% for the Jan 2023 issuance, you’ll need to hold it for 10 years till Jan 2033.
+To unlock the full rates for each issuance, you’ll need to hold it for 10 years.

 Here are the historical average returns on SSB if you were to withdraw your capital within 1 year, 5 year and 10 year: